lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

 <p data-height="600" data-theme-id="minimal" data-slug-hash="wRjeJy" data-default-tab="result" data-user="lokesh" data-pen-title="Stripe - Code Card 2.3 - Add shadows and tilt" class="codepen">See the Pen <a href="https://codepen.io/lokesh/pen/wRjeJy/">Stripe - Code Card 2.3 - Add shadows and tilt</a> by Lokesh Dhakar (<a href="https://codepen.io/lokesh">@lokesh</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-## Then end of Stripe front-end dev 101
+## The end of Stripe front-end dev 101

 I hope you enjoyed this post and learned something new.
 I'm planning on doing at least one more which will focus on motion.